MarioLegenda/php-event-emitter/README.md

 ```

 An alternative to calling EventEmitter::on() with a closure would be to
-create a class that implement the EventEmitter\CallableInterface that exposes
+create a class that implements the EventEmitter\CallableInterface that exposes
 a single method `run()`.
-The drawback is that in PHP, we cannot se a variable
+The drawback is that in PHP, we cannot set a variable
 number of parameters for the `run()` method.
-There for, if you want to use this interface,
+Therefor, if you want to use this interface,
 you would have to nullify every one of the arguments that you expect to receive.
 For example...